symbol/symbol-docs/source/guidelines/writing-a-guide.rst

 Thank you for considering writing a new guide!

-Before starting, we recommend you to open the `nem2-docs repository issues <https://github.com/nemtech/nem2-docs/issues>`_ to find some ideas pending to be written.
+Before starting, we recommend you to open the `symbol-docs repository issues <https://github.com/nemtech/symbol-docs/issues>`_ to find some ideas pending to be written.

 To collaborate with one of the existing issues, express it in a comment to avoid duplicated efforts.
 If there is no issue yet, create a new one introducing the content you want to publish.